tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/incident-notification.md

 1. Estimate the scope of time and resources needed to [recover](#impact-category-descriptions) from the incident

-Submit the notification to Texas A&M System Cybersecurity via the [Incident Reporting Form](https://tamus-cyber.atlassian.net/servicedesk/customer/portal/76/group/117/create/598).
+Submit the notification to Texas A&M System Cybersecurity via the [Incident Notification Reporting Form](https://tamus-cyber.atlassian.net/servicedesk/customer/portal/76/group/117/create/598).

 Any threat indicators, including signatures, IPs, emails, domains, etc. developed in relationship to the incident may be provided by replying to the acknowledgement email you receive after submitting the Incident Reporting Form.
 Any confidential information may be encrypted via [PGP/GPG key](https://cyber.tamus.edu/contact/) before submission.